Sara Carrion, Co-Teacher

 Natane Lim, Co-Teacher

 Natane was born and raised in Chicago, Illinois.
 She graduated Magna Cum Laude from Northern Illinois University with her Bachelor's degree in Early Childhood Special Education.
 Natane has a passion for teaching, and has been working with little ones since she was 14.
 She has been teaching for more than a decade in a variety of classroom settings and is currently an instructor of Early Childhood at CNM.
-Her attendance at an educators’ conference in Reggio Emilia, Italy, will inform her teaching into the future.
+Her attendance at an educators’ conference in Reggio Emilia, Italy, informs her teaching and practice.

 Natane enjoys fusing her educational background and love for hip-hop and break-dancing with children, making it fun as well as engaging.
 Natane also helps teach dance with her husband at their studio, The Dancing Turtle, here in Albuquerque.
 We are thrilled that Natane has chosen to bring her talents to Elevation, and excited to be part of the growth of her daughter, Tassi.